ProtocolONE/ptah-docs/content/docs/seo.md

 ## Structure your pages with headings
 ***

 Search engines typically give headings a higher priority.
 Hence, use subheaders to break up sections: H2, H3 and so on till H6.
-So, you can use them to insert your primary keyword in H2 and others keywords in H3 and etc.
+So, you can use them to insert your primary keyword in H2 and other keywords in H3, etc.

 [You can use Ptah Settings to set up fonts for headings and text.](/docs/fonts)